 MATH5535 is a Mathematics Special Topics in Pure Mathematics Honours or Master course.
-In Semester 2, 2016 it will be a course on Lie Groups.
 See the course overview below.
+The Topic for 2022 will be Introduction to Algebraic Geometry.

 Units of credit: 6